RomanistHere/Measureland/src/markdown/posts/en/tutorial.md

 ### So you want to rate a place.
 To do so you need to be registered and logged in.
 Once you're ready, find the area you want to measure and click it.
 There is no need to be super accurate, there is no goal to rate every building in the world.
 More like to get a general vision of every neighborhood, block and district.

 There are 11 points you need to measure in order to submit your rating.
-It's important to rate every one of them even if you're not sure. <a href="https://en.wikipedia.org/wiki/Wisdom_of_the_crowd" class="article__link" target="_blank" rel="noopener">Take a wild guess!</a>
+It's important to rate every one of them even if you're not sure. <TextLink href="https://en.wikipedia.org/wiki/Wisdom_of_the_crowd" blank={true} text="Take a wild guess!" />

 The last three points are marked as additional.
 They aren't that significant and have lower value in the final rating.
 But some of us are going to find it useful, so evaluate it as well.